Drug Testing Policy

 (d) If no B sample is tested in accordance with these rules, then the disqualification provision of these rules will apply.

-THE PENALITIES TO APPLY SHALL BE 12 months’ disqualification from exhibiting within this Group for the animal and the person in charge of the animal.
+THE PENALTIES TO APPLY SHALL BE 12 months’ disqualification from exhibiting within this Group for the animal and the person in charge of the animal.
 It will be recommended to the ASC that these penalties shall apply on a state-wide level and that disqualification should be statewide.

 If the animal is not presented for examination within the time specified by the Group, then the same penalties shall apply as if a Prohibited Drug was detected.